What is Kawasaki Disease?

 Which Vaccines Have Been Linked to Kawasaki Disease?

 For the most part, vaccines are completely safe procedures that prevent communities from suffering outbreaks of deadly diseases like tuberculosis, measles, and yellow fever.
-Vaccines especially protect those who are most vulnerable among us: babies, children, the elderly, and people with compromised immune systems.
-However, in very rare cases, patients can suffer injuries like Kawasaki disease as a side-effect of an otherwise safe vaccine.
+Vaccines especially protect those who are most vulnerable among us: babies, children, the elderly, and people who are immunocompromised.
+However, in very rare cases, patients suffer injuries like Kawasaki disease as a side-effect of an otherwise safe vaccine.

 Although the causes of many vaccine injuries are not clear, research suggests some patients’ bodies might over-react to their vaccines, leading to serious side-effects.
-Below, we have put together a list of some vaccines that have been linked to Kawasaki Disease.
+Below, we have put together a list of a few of the vaccines that are linked to Kawasaki Disease.